 For this post, I will walk you through an edit of the image below in Lightroom’s Develop Module.

 It’s important to have a basic understanding of the histogram.
-That way, you can make adjustments to the exposure and tones in your image.
+That way, you can make adjustments to the

 A histogram maps out the tonal range of an image.
 Brightness is graphed on a grayscale.
 Every pixel in the image is assigned to a value.